dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 ## Explore Directory Structure

 The app directory is the **bulk** of your Nette application.
-It houses the following directories:
+It contains the following directories:

 ![Nette Directory Structure](https://cdn.auth0.com/blog/loopback/nettedirectorystructure.png)

-  * `config` - Contains all your configuration files such as database connection, session expirty time et.c
+  * `config` - Contains all your configuration files such as database connection, session expiry time, etc.
   * `presenters` - Contains all your presenter classes and templates
   * `router` - Contains configuration for your app URLs.

 The other directories namely:

   * `log` contains your app log files.
-You can get all the error message logs here
+You can get all the error message logs here.
-  * `temp` contains your app's temporary files such as cache and session files
+  * `temp` contains your app's temporary files such as cache and session files.
   * `vendor` contains your app dependencies.
   * `www` is the only directory accessible from the web.
 It is supposed to store publicly available files such as images, javascript and css files.